On the singularities of the spectral shift function for some tight-binding models: Introduction

 \subsection{Comments on the literature}

-Our results extend to a class of discrete Laplacians the results in \cite{rai,tda,ferrai} established for continuous models.
-More precisely, in \cite{rai,tda} is considered the asymptotic behavior of the SSF near the low ground energy and near $\pm m$ for 2D Pauli and 3D Dirac operators with non-constant magnetic fields, and in \cite{ferrai} is considered the asymptotic behavior of the SSF near the Landau levels for 3D Schr\"odinger operators with constant magnetic field.
+Our results extend to a class of discrete tight-binding models those established in \cite{rai,tda,ferrai} for continuous models.
+More precisely, in \cite{rai,tda} the asymptotic behavior of the SSF has been considered near the low ground energy and near $\pm m$ for 2D Pauli and 3D Dirac operators with non-constant magnetic fields, respectively.
+In \cite{ferrai} the asymptotic behavior of the SSF has been considered near the Landau levels for 3D Schr\"odinger operators with constant magnetic fields.
 Similar results can be also found in \cite{brra,brmi}.
 However, in the discrete case, there are few results concerning the asymptotics expansions of the SSF at spectral thresholds.
-We quote to the recent paper \cite{mpr} where similar asymptotics to ours are obtained at thresholds for a discrete Dirac-type operator on $\bz ^2$.
-It is important to note that in the above papers, the singularities of the SSF near the spectral thresholds are produced by infinitely degenerated eigenvalues.
-This is rather different in comparison with our situation where the singularities of the SSF near the thresholds $\{0,\frac4{h^2}\}$ are produced by a highly degenerated absolutely continuous component.
-In both situations, the singularities of the SSF are probably due to an accumulation of resonances near the spectral thresholds.
-However, this aspect of the problem will not be treated here and will be consider in a further work.
-Some trace formulas have been also obtained for periodic graphs in \cite{isokor,korsab}.
-Asymptotics expansions of resolvents at spectral thresholds of discrete Laplacians can be found in \cite{itojen,itojen1}, see also references therein.
+To our best knowledge, the most recent work in this direction showing spectral accumulation phenomena near the essential spectrum for self-adjoint perturbations, seems to be \cite{mpr}.
+It is important to highlight that in the papers mentioned above, the singularities of the SSF near the spectral thresholds are induced by infinitely degenerated eigenvalues.
+This is similar to our situation in the case $Q \neq 0$, where we show that the SSF may have singularities at the spectral thresholds $\mu_s$ and $\frac4{h^2}+\mu_s$ when ${\rm Rank} \, \pi_s = +\infty$.
+This is rather different compared to our particular case $Q = 0$ where the singularities of the SSF near the thresholds $\{0,\frac4{h^2}\}$ are produced by a highly degenerated absolutely continuous component.
+Note that the singularities of the SSF are probably due to an accumulation of resonances near the spectral thresholds.
+However, this aspect of the problem will not be addressed here and will be consider in a further work.
+In the finite-dimensional case $\dim(\mathcal G) < +\infty$, this issue is considered in \cite{abms} for (non)-selfadjoint exponential decay perturbations of $H_Q$.